nirmalyaghosh/kaggle-vm/README.md

 Kaggle Virtual Machine
 ================================
-Sets up a VirtualBox VM with the essential Python (pandas, scikit-learn, xgboost) and R packages installed.
+Sets up a VirtualBox VM with the essential Python (pandas, scikit-learn, xgboost, Keras) and R packages installed.
 A [Vagrant](https://www.vagrantup.com/) file is used to set up this VM, which runs on Ubuntu 14.04.

 ### Getting Started